jannewer/intra-class-rare-learn/README.md

 It is based on the [template project](https://github.com/scikit-learn-contrib/project-template) for [scikit-learn](https://scikit-learn.org) compatible extensions, but was modified to use [uv](https://docs.astral.sh/uv/) instead of pixi.

+## Development
+For development, make sure you have uv installed: https://docs.astral.sh/uv/getting-started/installation/

+Afterwards, you can do the following:
+- run the tests with `uv run task test`
+- build the documentation with `uv run task build-doc`
+- run black formatting with `uv run task black`
+- run ruff linting and formatting with `uv run task ruff`
+- run both black and ruff with `uv run task lint`